LorchZachery/sodacan/README.md

 to download models.

 ## For ssd_mobilenet_v1_coco
-*after adding .xml and creating a cvs out of it*
+to select the sodacan from an image and creat a .xml use https://github.com/tzutalin/labelImg *after adding .xml and creating a cvs out of it*

 code to create tfrecords